pulibrary/ansible_fiesta/fiesta_lesson_5.md

 The steps under the test sequence that we will use the most are `create`, `converge`, `verify`, and `destroy`.

-Let's run `molecule create` If everything went fine, the log output should look something like this:
+From the root of the repository, let's run `molecule create` If everything went fine, the log output should look something like this:

 ```bash